FENGGENYU/proj_style/README.md

 In this repository, we release codes for style patch sampling, feature encoding, label-constrainted style clustering and style patch back projection.

-You can try style localization presented in our paper and run demo  complete process with all released code.
+You can try style localization presented in our paper and run demo in complete process with all released code.

 ### Platform